-During the summer season, the airport has public buses departing 11 time a day via Fabrika bus station in the centre of Mykonos Town – and that takes about 10 minutes.
+During the summer season, the airport has public buses departing 11 times a day via Fabrika bus station in the centre of Mykonos Town – and that takes about 10 minutes.

 Grabbing a taxi is your best bet to get to Adorno Suites and should take you no longer than 10 minutes.
 A shuttle bus provides a cheaper alternative to the taxi, but it could take a lot longer if you’re one of the last to get dropped off.

-There are also car hire companies available at the airport, which also gives you freedom to explore the island on your time during your stay.
+There are also car hire companies available at the airport, which also gives you the freedom to explore Mykonos and its many beaches on your time during your stay.
 Booking your car in advance is strongly recommended.

 Ferries to Mykonos island, Greece

-An alternative to flying is by ferry, with regularly ferries departing Athens to Mykonos frequently every day.
+An alternative to flying is by ferry, with regular ferries departing Athens to Mykonos frequently every day.

 There is no metro from the airport to Rafina, but you can still get a taxi or bus.
 The taxi will take around 20 minutes, while 30-minute long buses are in operation from 4.50am to 22.15pm and will get you there in about half an hour.